-The definition that resonates with me is “to further your understanding of the world”.
+The definition that resonated with me was “to further your understanding of the world”.

-So, what is the purpose of my sabbatical?
+So, what was the purpose of my sabbatical?

 To further my understanding of the world and my place in it.
-It is time to figure out what matters to me and how it dictates the direction of my time, energy and passion.
+Time to figure out what matters to me and how it dictates the direction of my time, energy and passion.

 Socrates stated “An unexamined life is not really worth living”.